The Blues Trail: Paramount Records

 Erected 2010 by Mississippi Blues Commission.
 (Marker Number 112.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 9, 2015, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 266 times since then and 24 times this year.
-Photos: 1, 2, 3, 4. submitted on August 9, 2015, by Devon Polzar of Port Washington, Wisconsin. • Bill Pfingsten was the editor who published this page.
+This page was last revised on July 19, 2019.
+It was originally submitted on August 9, 2015, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 400 times since then and 14 times this year.
+Photos: 1, 2, 3, 4. submitted on August 9, 2015, by Devon Polzar of Port Washington, Wisconsin.
+5. submitted on June 27, 2019, by Joel Seewald of Madison Heights, Michigan. • Bill Pfingsten was the editor who published this page.